shayandarian/Embeddings-Recurrent-Neural-Networks-and-Transformers/README.md

 # Tasks:
 ## 1. Embeddings for the Dataset:
   - While words can be represented using [one-hot](https://en.wikipedia.org/wiki/One-hot) encoding, analysis can be found to be more effective with a [word embedding](https://en.wikipedia.org/wiki/Word_embedding).
+Both one-hot encoding and word embeddings were implemented in this project.
   - We began by using a pre-trained embeddign model, but once all the tasks for the project were completed, we experimented with fine-tuning the embedding layer for the listed tasks.
 ## 2. Recurrent Neural Network:
   - A recurrent neural network model was constructed to predict the quality and difficulty scores that a student will assign, given the text of the student's comments.